Serial port data aggregation. Combine data from two different COM ports

 - Item name.
 This name will be bound to a column in the data export plugin.
 It is a limited text description and cannot contain spaces and a few other characters;

-- Parser's type - is a method, which the program will use for data extraction.
+- Parser's type.
+It is a method which the program will use for data extraction.
 Our parser has few methods from simple to the most powerful.

 In our case, where data is placed in a fixed place, we can use the simple method - "fixed position".

 This method allows extracting any number of characters from any fixed position of the data packet;

 - Data type.
 If you specify a data type other than the "STRING" data type, then the module will try to convert the string value to the selected data type.
 The module allows you to configure several options that will be used at the conversion (see the "Data format" tab);

 - Default value.
 This value will be used when data can't